-Rigorous and fair qualitative assessment components will comprise 50% of the teachers' and leaders' evaluation ratings.
-The qualitative assessment components for teachers include observable and measureable characteristics of personnel and classroom practices that are correlated to student performance.
+The qualitative component for teachers includes observable and measureable characteristics of personnel and classroom practices that are correlated to student performance.
 This assessment must be research-based, utilizing national best practices and methodology.
 Examples of observable and measureable characteristics include, but are not limited to:

-Organizational and classroom
+- Organizational and classroom management skills,

-management skills,

 - Demonstrations of effective instruction,

 - Evidence of continuous improvement,

 - Interpersonal skills, and

 - Leadership skills.